Oracal’s two most popular vinyl are often confused but they’re used for completely different applications.

 651 is fully waterproof, making it the ideal choice for anything that needs to be washed or exposed to rain, like coffee mugs and your car.
 It even works on boats!

-Oracal 651 has a strong enough adhesive to survive outdoor weather conditions.
+Oracal 651 has a strong enough adhesive to survive outdoor weather conditions and is the better choice for outdoor projects.
 It is often called “outdoor vinyl” or “sign vinyl,” as it is the popular choice for outdoor signs.
-However, 651 still works great for anything you need decorated indoors.
+However, 651 still works great for anything you need decorated indoors

 Durability: 6 years